IntegratedBreedingPlatform/Documentation/README.md

 # Documentation

-Repository of all types of BMS documenation and Wiki
+Repository of all types of BMS documenation artifacts and [Wiki](https://github.com/digitalabs/Documentation/wiki).